angelsl/ev3-source/docs/index.md

    ![](images/ev3/qr.png)

+   **Note:** There is a bug at the moment in that the first time you run "Show QR Code", the QR code may not be shown properly on the screen.
+Simply wait for it to disappear, run it again and it should work.

 1. Place the EV3 such that the QR code is visible in the computer/phone's camera view in order to scan the QR code

 After 10 seconds, the QR code will automatically disappear.
 If you need more time, simply select "Show QR Code" again.
 After scanning the code on your computer/phone, click the add button.
 You have succesfully linked the EV3 to your account!

-> #### Alternative Method: Accessing the EV3 from a browser
+> #### Method 2: Accessing the EV3 from a browser
 >
+> > In order to do this, make sure you toggle "Enable Webserver" under the ["Source Academy Settings"](#source-academy-settings) file located on the EV3 file browser.
+>
 > Using a phone or computer, open `http://172.31.119.87/` in your browser, where `172.31.119.87` is the EV3's local IP address, shown on the top left-hand corner of the EV3's screen.
-You should get a page similar to below:
+You should get a page similar to below (the QR Code may or may not be shown):
 >
 > ![](images/panel.png)
 >
 > Next, choose one of the following:
 >
-> **Method 1 (fastest):** If you're already logged in to Source Academy, click the QR code at the page.
+> **Method 2a (fastest):** If you're already logged in to Source Academy, click the QR code at the page.
 This will automatically pop up a dialog for you to pair the device on Source Academy.
 Give the device a name and add it to your account using similar steps as above.
 If you are not logged in, we strongly recommend you to log in and use this method.
 >
-> **Method 2 (adding manually):** Copy the device secret at the top of the page, then go to the Source Academy Playground and follow similar steps as above to add the device to your account, manually pasting in the secret.
+> **Method 2b (adding manually):** Copy the device secret at the top of the page, then go to the Source Academy Playground and follow similar steps as above to add the device to your account, manually pasting in the secret.
 >
-> **Method 3 (last resort):** Scan the QR code on the webpage using another device and the [abovementioned method](#method-scanning-a-qr-code).
+> **Method 2c (last resort):** Scan the QR code on the webpage using another device and the [abovementioned method](#method-1-scanning-a-qr-code).

 ---